kevincianfarini/cardiologist/README.md

 }
 val cron: String = schedule.toCronExpression() // 0,5,10,15,20,25,30 9-17 * * 1-5
 ```

+> [!WARNING]
+> Transforming a `PulseSchedule` into a standard Cron expression will omit any seconds components as
+that's not included in the standard Cron specification.

 ### What's the difference between Cardiologist and other tools like cron?